andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

   credit: 'Austris Augusts'
 ---

-Each ActiveRecord model comes with the well used ‘get me a single record’ scopes; `.first` & `.last`.
+Each Active Record model comes with the well-used ‘get me a single record’ scopes: `.first` and `.last`.

 ## Instead of…